Mississauga: Postsecondary education

 Sheridan College opened its $46 million Hazel McCallion Campus in Mississauga in 2011.
 The facility has two main concentrations: business education, and programs to accelerate the movement of new Canadians into the workforce.
 The 150000 sqft campus is located on an 8.5 acre parcel of land in City Centre near Square One just north of the Living Arts Centre.
 The campus accommodated 1,700 students upon completion of phase one of construction in Fall 2011.
 Phase two of construction after 2011 increased capacity by 3,740 students to a combined total of 5,000; it also included construction of a 10-level municipal parking garage.

 Media

-Mississauga is part of the Toronto media market and is served by media based in Toronto, with markets in the Greater Toronto Area (GTA) that cover most of the news in the GTA.
-Examples of this being the majority of radio stations transmitting from the nearby CN Tower in Toronto.
+Mississauga is part of the Toronto media market and is served by media based in Toronto that caters towards the Greater Toronto Area.
 However, Mississauga also has The Mississauga News, a regional newspaper that is published two days a week in print and daily online.
-There is also the Sunday Times, a community newspaper for the South Asian community that is published weekly in print and also available online, as well as Modern Mississauga, a bi-monthly general-interest print and digital magazine.
+There is also the Sunday Times, a community newspaper for the South Asian community that is published weekly in print and also available online, and Modern Mississauga, a bi-monthly general-interest print and digital magazine.

 The city also has three local radio stations: